Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

-# How to Set Up a Fully Featured Mail Server on Ubuntu 18.04 with iRedMail
+# The Layman's Guide to Setiing Up a Fully Featured Mail Server

 ## This guide will be showing you how to use iRedMail to quickly set up a full-featured mail server on Ubuntu 18.04, allowing you to take control of your email.  :envelope:
 ***